Sponsored Programs -- Post Award UPPS No. 02.02.02

-10.01 OSP is dedicated to providing administrative support to project managers of externally-funded programs while maintaining the fiscal integrity of Texas State.
+10.01 OSP is dedicated to providing administrative support to project managers of externally-funded programs while maintaining the fiscal integrity of the university.
 The primary responsibilities of the office include:

-a.
-Review and sign contracts for sponsored agreements; refer to UPPS No. 03.04.02, Contract Authority to Commit the University.
+a. review and sign contracts for sponsored agreements; refer to UPPS No. 03.04.02, Contracting Authority;

-h.
-Carry out cash management responsibilities associated with the funding of certain sponsored projects.
-GAO maintains responsibility for all others.
+h. carry out cash management responsibilities associated with the funding of certain sponsored projects.
+The General Accounting Office maintains responsibility for all others;

-l.
-Approve changes in contractual obligations under the sponsored program agreement.
+l. approve changes in contractual obligations under the sponsored program agreement; and

 10.02 The PI has a fiduciary responsibility for the proper fiscal management and conduct of the project.
 The responsibilities of the PI include:

-a.
-Serve as the account manager of the sponsored program.
-Refer to UPPS No. 03.01.09, Fiscal Responsibilities of Account Managers at Texas State, UPPS No. 03.01.05, University Income Recognition and Associated Cash-handling Procedures, and UPPS No. 02.02.01, Applying for Sponsored Programs, Section 06.02.
+a. serve as the account manager of the sponsored program.
+Refer to UPPS No. 03.01.09, Fiscal Responsibilities of Account Managers at Texas State, UPPS No. 03.01.05, University Income Recognition and Associated Cash-Handling Procedures, and UPPS No. 02.02.01, Applying for Sponsored Programs;

-f.
-Notify OSP of any needed program changes, including contract amendments, so that OSP can obtain sponsor approval.
+f. notify OSP of any needed program changes, including contract amendments, so that OSP can obtain sponsor approval; and

 11. REVIEWERS OF THIS UPPS

 11.01 Reviewers of this UPPS include the following: